 Title IX defines sexual harassment and requires Harding to follow specific procedures when addressing allegations of sexual harassment.

-Harding University’s policy on Title IX misconduct can be found here: Title IX Misconduct Policy
+Harding University’s Title IX Misconduct Policy pdf.

 Additional Information and Resources